-The first step of laying Artificial grass is working on your area and planning step by step what you are going to do with it.
+The first step of laying Artificial grass is working on your area and planning step by step what you are going to do.
 You need to measure the width and length of your garden.
-We recommend you do all the calculations in square meters because most artificial grass companies operate in Square meters and not in foot or inches.
+We recommend you do all the calculations in square meters because most artificial grass websites companies operate by Square meters and not by foot or inches.

 This is an integral part of preparing your garden and it is also a tiring task.
 So keep yourself hydrated and take breaks while doing it.

-In the third step, lay a base of Grano dust or Sharp Sand.
+In the third step, lay a base of granite dust or sharp sand.
 You can use a piece of timber to drag the dust or sand evenly.
 For depth, you’ll need to aim for 50mm depth.
-You can also lay a geo-textile membrane if you want your artificial grass to last longer.
+You can also lay a geotextile membrane if you want your artificial grass to last longer.

-To compact the ground, you can use a roller or a Wacker Plate.
-You can take them from equipment hire centres at inexpensive rates.
+To compact the ground, you can use a roller or a vibrator plate.
+You can take them from equipment hire centers at inexpensive rates.

 To install Artificial grass on your weed membrane requires a lot of care because you don’t want to move the membrane.
-Unroll your grass roll in such a way that it has a specific direction and the pile of the grass is all facing the same way if you have any joints.
+Unroll your grass roll in such a way that it has a specific direction and it all needs to face the same way if you have any joints.

 Once you have laid the artificial grass above your weed membrane, you need to trim the extra edges.
 To do this we highly recommend using a sharp Stanley knife to cut the edges for a perfect fit.

-Joining the Pieces together and Pin them - (If you have Joints)
+Joining the Pieces together and Pin them - (If you have Joins)

-You need to join the pieces where required with the help of Adhesive glue and Joining/Seaming tape.
+You need to join the pieces where required with the help of Adhesive glue or tape.
 Use adhesive before pulling the grass edges together.
 Also, apply some weight onto the adhesive so it dries out.
-Pin down the grass using landscaping pins or standard galvanised nails.
+Pin down the grass using landscaping pins.

-Lastly, your artificial grass fibres may be relatively flat due to being tightly rolled up.
-So, you need to brush the fibres using a stiff bristle brush.
-It will help the individual grass fibres to stand upright.
+Lastly, your artificial grass fibers may be relatively flat due to being tightly rolled up.
+So, you need to brush the fibers using a stiff bristle brush.
+It will help the individual grass fibers to stand upright.

 Still, got questions?
 Contact our team of experts and get your answers now!
 We would love to provide you with all your artificial grass needs.